ChaseHCS/methodology/Foothold/SSRF.md

 - `http://127.0.0.1/etc/passwd`
 - `http://<yourip>/test`

 If you find these fields are vulnerable there a couple things you should try to get something like a file read or upload.
+Most importantly, you need to try and determine the exact ``command`` or ``action`` the server is running on your behalf.
+This will help you determine the ways in which it can be exploited.

 ## Exploiting SSRF